 3. “Do you allow private negotiation sessions?”

-In the case of conflicted couples, the mediator would meet each partner separately and move both of them towards a settlement.
-But in such cases, the couple entirely depends on the mediator for information and may not know each other’s standpoint directly.
+In the case of conflicted couples, the mediator would meet each partner separately and move both towards a settlement.
+But in such cases, the couple entirely depends on the mediator for information and may not know each other’s standpoint.
 Hence, this must be used only when needed.

 4. “How would you handle out-of-the-line and dishonest behavior?”